April 11-13, 2025

 Space is available for lunch at the Civic Center, but you provide your own food.
 You can bring lunch, order and pick up, organize a lunch run, and if you want, hang out with your fellow songwriters and get to know them.

 Step by step, we’ll talk about the details that help you make your song better.
-You’ll have a chance to do some of your own editing in class and we’ll take a song or two from participants to demonstrate editing possibilities.
+You’ll have a chance to do some of your own editing in class and we’ll take a few songs from participants to demonstrate editing possibilities.

-12:30 pm – 2:00 pm Meetings with Instructors and Preparation for Student Showcase
+12:30 pm – 2:00 pm – Speed Meetings with Instructors and Preparation for Student Showcase

 Each participant can schedule one meeting with one instructor for 15 minutes to work on one thing- it can be help with a song, song title, song puzzle, challenging line or other single focus topic.
+Be realistic, 15 minutes.
 Meantime, many participants enjoy helping each other with harmony or instrumentation for the participant showcase and this time can be used for rehearsal.